Stephanie-hezekiah/LITA-CAPSTONE-PROJECT/README.md

 [Exploratory Data Analysis](#exploratory-data-analysis)

 ### Project Overview
----

 This repository serves as a centralized location for managing and analyzing sales data.
-It includes various datasets and documentation to facilitate understanding and use of the sales information.
-The data included covers sales metrics such as revenue, customer id, products, sales, order id, order date and regions.
+It includes various dataset  and documentation to facilitate understanding and use of the sales information.
+The data includes sales metrics such as: Revenue, Customer ID, Products, Sales, Order ID, Order Date and Region.
 The objectives of this project are listed below:
----

 1. Customer Analysis: Identifying customer segments and region.
 2. Product Performance: Reviewing product popularity and profitability.
 3. Revenue Analysis: Understanding revenue sources by region, order date, and customer demographics.

 ### Data Sources
----

 The data set was given by our tutor in person of Mr Mushin.

 ### Data Description